Web Data Source Introduction

 • Example: http://{server address}:{port}/iserver/services/imageservice-imageservicetest/restjsr/collections/imagedata?renderingRule={"displayMode":"COMPOSITE","displayBands":"0,1,2"}.

-• Description: Requests tile resources for the image collection imagedata, and uses the specified band combination to display the image.
-Tile format and size adopt server-side configuration.
+• Description: Requests the tile resource of the image collection imagedata, and displays the image using the specified band combination.
+The tile format and size use the server-side configuration.

-• Description: Requests tile resources for images within the image collection imagedata that satisfy both filename and image production time filters, and uses the specified band combination and stretch method to display the image.
-Tile format PNG, tile size adopts server-side configuration.
+• Description: Requests the tile resources from the image collection imagedata that satisfy the file name and image production time filters, and displays the image using the specified band combination and stretch method.
+The tile format is PNG, and the size of tiles uses the server-side configuration.

 Google Map Service (GoogleMaps)

-For Google electronic map services, it is read-only and cannot be created.
+For Google electronic map service, read-only, cannot be created.

-Google Maps (GoogleMaps) is an electronic map service provided by Google Inc., including vector maps, remote sensing imagery at different resolutions, and some terrain data. desktop integrates the GoogleMaps engine.
-When connected to the network, you can directly access Google map services within the desktop product.
-Currently supports accessing the following map types:
+Google Maps (GoogleMaps) is an electronic map service provided by Google, including vector maps, remote sensing imagery at different resolutions, and some terrain data.
+The desktop integrates the GoogleMaps engine.
+When the network is connected, you can access the Google map service directly in the desktop product.
+Currently, the following map types are supported:

-• roadmap: Standard roadmap, such as the ordinary map shown on the Google Maps website.
+• roadmap: Standard route map, such as the ordinary map shown on the Google Maps website.

 • satellite: Satellite image layer.